 Call into the Visitor Centre for more information or why not book a talk from one of our speakers.

-“The Water Mills of the Water of Leith” book by Graham Priestley is back in print and is for sale from our Visitor Centre or you can purchase a copy using the PayPal buttons below – simply select from either of our UK or International postage options.
+“The Water Mills of the Water of Leith” book by Graham Priestley is back in print and is for sale from our Visitor Centre or you can purchase a copy using the PayPal button below – Sorry we are not able to ship outside the UK.